hashicorp/nomad/website/source/guides/advanced-scheduling/affinity.html.md

 ## Challenge

-Think of a scenario where a Nomad operator needs the flexibility to express placement preferences for a critical job but still have the scheduler run the job on appropriate nodes anywhere if the desired resources are not available.
+Think of a scenario where a Nomad operator needs the flexibility to express placement preferences for a critical job but still have the scheduler run the job on the most appropriate nodes anywhere if the desired resources are not available.

 ## Solution